-Instalment Four – The effects of AI on editors, proofreaders, copy editors, developmental editors and ghostwriters.
+Instalment Four – The effects of AI on editors, proofreaders, copy editors, developmental editors, ghostwriters, teachers and workers in other professions.

-Many academics are concerned that platforms such as ChatGpt will take the place of human writers and editors.
-One can see this clearly when one looks for information about all subjects known to man.
+Many academics are concerned that platforms such as ChatGpt will take the place of human writers and editors as well as myriad workers practising professions and trades.

-However, the partners at Busy Bee Editing, Brenda and Hugo, who were justifiably concerned about robotic programmes taking away the jobs of writers, call centre operators, engineers and myriad other occupations, including editors like ourselves decided to do a deep dive into the effects of AI on all aspects of life and robotics.
+The partners at Busy Bee Editing, Brenda and Hugo, who were justifiably concerned about robotic programmes taking away the jobs of writers, call centre operators, engineers and other occupations, including editors like ourselves; decided to do a deep dive into the effects of AI and robotics on all aspects of life.

-What we discovered was that far from taking away people’s jobs, AI can actually improve the work of academics, writers, editors and the like by giving them access to wonderful AI tools that can help them to achieve a higher standard of writing by inviting them to use AI to:
+What we discovered was that; far from taking away people’s jobs, AI can actually improve the standard of work of academics, writers, editors and the like by giving them access to wonderful AI tools that can help them to achieve a higher standard of writing by inviting them to use AI to:

 - Improve grammar and spelling.